lhope/cl-czmq/README.md

 zlist and zhash aren't ported, as their functionality is provided adequately by Lisp.

-A minimum of extra functionality is introduced See **Using cl-czmq** below.
+A minimum of extra functionality is introduced.
+See **Using cl-czmq** below.

 The goal is to track a well-used API which provides solid